 In case you are interested in some additional services and VIP treatment, you should consider booking one of the Preferred Club rooms at Dreams Macao Beach Punta Cana.
 While a considerable amount of rooms in the resort are labeled “Preferred Club” (so it’s not that VIP as it might sound) it indeed comes with some handy privileges, among them:

 Personally, I appreciate the Preferred Club Lounge if I have to work a bit in between as well as the top-shelf spirit in the Preferred Club bars.
-The separate beach area is a nice plus in case it gets too crowded in the other parts of the resort.
+The separate beach area is a nice plus in case it gets too crowded in the other parts of the resort (which is usually not the case at Dreams Macao Beach Punta Cana).
 Oceana is also a perfect option for breakfast and lunch if you don’t want to eat buffet-style.

 Other advantages such as an upgraded pillow menu, an in-room tablet, complimentary newspaper or a saltwater pool (who needs a saltwater pool if I have the ocean a stone’s throw away?) are less important for me, but this solely depends on your preferences.

-In the end, it also depends on the price for the Preferred Club rooms, as the difference between the regular and Preferred Club rooms varies depending on the season.
-I probably would not pay more than 30 USD per person per day for the difference, but again, this depends on your personal desires and what is important for you.
+In the end, it also depends on the price for the Dreams Macao Preferred Club rooms, as the difference between the regular and Preferred Club rooms varies depending on the season.
+I probably would not pay more than 30 USD per person per day for the difference, but again, this depends on your personal desires and what is important to you.

 Excursions from Dreams Macao Beach Resort